 InnoDBtables, bypassing the SQL parser, the optimizer, and even the Handler API layer.

-Multi-column support: you can map multiple columns into the “value” part of the key/value store, with column values delimited by a user-specified separator character.
+Multi-column support.
+You can map multiple columns into the “value” part of the key-value store, with column values delimited by a user-specified separator character.

 InnoDBmemcached engine (

-InnoDBas backend persistent storage).
+InnoDBas back-end persistent storage).

-You can control how often data is passed back and forth between
+Control over how often data is passed back and forth between

 InnoDBand memcached operations through the